SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 ### API calls from JavaScript

-All API calls from the JS app should append the path `/api/` to the base URL for the BEFFE server, for example:
+All API calls from the JS App should append the path `/api/` to the base URL for the BEFFE server, for example:
 `GET https://localhost:5101/api/profiles/me`, regardless of whether those API calls are to the BEFFE itself or to a Backend API.

 > All API calls to that prefix (except for any APIs defined on the BEFFE) will be automatically proxied through the Reverse Proxy to the Backend API.
 Any API calls to any other paths (other than `/api/` will terminate at the BEFFE itself).